 We all know Thomas Edison for his invention “Bulb”.
-He invented more than thousand inventions in the field of electric power generation, sound recording, motion pictures and mass communication.
-Here we have gathered complete set of Thomas Edison Facts For Kids that will help you in learning all about Thomas Edison.
-You are going to learn who he was, why he is famous, his significance, contributions, birth, childhood, early life, education, work, wealth, inventions, experiments, discoveries, accomplishments, awards, family, friends, hobbies, death and many interesting facts about Thomas Edison.
+He invented more than a thousand inventions in the field of electric power generation, sound recording, motion pictures, and mass communication.
+Here we have gathered a complete set of Thomas Edison Facts For Kids that will help you in learning all about Thomas Edison.
+You are going to learn who he was, why he is famous, his significance, contributions, birth, childhood, early life, education, work, wealth, inventions, experiments, discoveries, accomplishments, awards, family, friends, hobbies, death, and many interesting facts about Thomas Edison.
 This is a complete Thomas Edison Biography For Kids

 Thomas Edison Facts For Kids

 - The full name of Thomas Edison was “Thomas Alva Edison”.

 2. Who Is Thomas Edison – Who Is Thomas Alva Edison